vectorgrp/XCPlite/README.md

 - Bugfixes, optimizations, refactorings and simplifications
 - New targets XCPlite and XCPlite as a static library for Linux
 - Support for C, C++ and Rust
-- Support for Vector Network Interfaces and integrated zero copy UDP stack removed, available on request at Vector
+- Support for Vector Network Interfaces (ETH and CAN) and the integrated zero copy UDP stack have been removed
 - Support for CANFD added, CAN not recomended because protocol layer not optimized for minumum message length
 - Improved support for PTP synchronized clock